 - Verify living wage gaps against benchmarks developed by methodologies recognized through the Roadmap on Living Wages’ recognition process.

-- Utilize the Salary Matrix (or equivalent tool) to calculated living wage gaps across all operations to be verified.
+- Utilize the Salary Matrix (or equivalent tool) to calculated living wage gaps across all operations, which is then verified.

-- Have trained auditors on the use of the Salary Matrix and the Guidelines for Verifying Living Wage Gaps.
+- Have trained auditors on the use of the Salary Matrix and the Guidelines for Auditing Living Wage Gaps.

-Important disclaimer: IDH is not responsible for the work these certification schemes and auditing organizations perform.
+Important disclaimer: IDH is not responsible for the work that these sustainability schemes and auditing organizations perform.
 These organizations have their own quality control and assurance programs and any complaint about their work needs to be brought up to them directly.